preciofishbone/OmniaDocsG2/working-with-documents/authoring-controlled-documents/working-with-drafts/index.rst

 Just select one or more drafts and then decide what do to.
 (To keep them, no action is required).

+Information for administrators: This recycle bin is in fact part of the Sharepoint recycle bin.

 Upload Appendices
 *******************
 To upload documents to use as appendices to another document, the main upload option should not be used.
 (But you can also use Published Documents as appendices, see below.)